-Applet is a Java program that can be transported over the internet and executed by a Java enabled web-browser(if browser is supporting the applets) or an applet can be executed using appletviewer utility provided with JDK.
+Applet is a Java program that can be transported over the internet and executed by a Java-enabled web-browser(if a browser is supporting the applets) or an applet can be executed using the appletviewer utility provided with JDK.

-An applet is created using the Applet class, which is a part of java.applet package.
-Applet class provides several useful methods to give you a full control over execution of an applet.
+An appLet us created using the Applet class, which is a part of java.applet package.
+Applet class provides several useful methods to give you full control over the execution of an applet.

 Applets based on the AWT(Abstract Window Toolkit) package by extending its Applet class.

 Applets based on the Swing package by extending its JApplet class